Tips on Booking a Solo Alaska Cruise Aboard a Small Ship

 Solo Cruises to Alaska – What They’re Like

-Aboard a small expedition ship with AdventureSmith Explorations, it can be a lot like “a summer camp for adults,” as one of our past passengers described it.
-Depending on your ship and cruise itinerary, often different levels of adventure are offered, pairing you with different small groups of other travelers multiple times each day.
+Each day’s adventure will be different.
 One day, for example, you might pair up with a guide or another traveler into a double kayak.
 You might take a shoreline walk, or opt for a longer hike into wilderness with a group of 8.
-Meals are casual affairs with open seating and various table configurations, and often the guides join you for meals.
+Meals are casual affairs with open seating and various table configurations.
+Often, the guides join you for meals.

-Alaska Cruise Single Supplements Explained
+What Are Alaska Cruise Single Supplements?

-Imagine booking a hotel room as a solo traveler: the rate is the same whether you have two people in the room or not.
-That’s the same with cabins aboard a ship.
 But to help out single travelers, cruise operators will often offer a “single supplement.”
 This equates into a percentage that a person will pay in addition to the double-occupancy rate to book the cabin for solo occupancy.

 For example, some single supplements are 50%.
 This means the solo traveler would have to pay the normal double-occupancy price, plus 50% of the cabin’s other listed (per-person) double-occupancy rate.
-The same concept for Alaska single cruise supplements, listed another way by some operators, is noted as “1.5x the per-person rate.”

 OUR EXPERTS WERE HERE